SandraRumer/BC-BOT-repository/README ProhibitedDice.md

 * restart
 * heal

-Version information :
+Version information : 0.88 beta Test for the game

-There are several bugs in the game.

-loosing too much :
-	becoming a sub

-considering males

 ...